Spiderweb Dip with Bat Tortilla Chips

 - In a small bowl, combine cream cheese and salsa.
 Spread into a 9-in. pie plate.
 Carefully spread guacamole to within 1 in. of edges.

 - Place sour cream in a small resealable plastic bag; cut a small hole in a corner of bag.
 Pipe thin concentric circles an inch apart over guacamole.
 Beginning with the center circle, gently pull a knife through circles toward outer edge.
 Wipe knife clean.
 Repeat to complete spiderweb pattern.
 Serve with tortilla bats.
-Yield: about 1-1/2 cups dip and about 7 dozen chips.

 My friends were really impressed with MY creativity!